FileCloud on AWS - User Deployment Guide

 Depending on the status of encryption, you will see "Enable encryption" or "Disable encryption" button.

 Enabling encryption will attempt to encrypt all available data in the bucket as well as all new data will be encrypted.
 This can take some time depending on the amount of existing data in the bucket.
-Please modify encryption setting when there is minimal activity in FileCloud.
+Modify the encryption setting when there is minimal activity in FileCloud.

 Though, changing encryption can be done at any time, we recommend using off-peak hours to avoid any unexpected access issues